Eric-Chung-0511/Eric-Chung-0511/README.md

 🔹 As I dive deeper into the data realm in my spare time, I am eager to apply my skills in a dynamic environment, embracing challenges and contributing to innovative solutions.

 Curious about the projects keep me up at night ?
-Just take a leap into my Learning Record 📝
+Just take a check out my Learning Record 📝

 It's where I stash all my data-driven adventures and machine learning escapades.
 It’s like my professional diary, but with less teenage angst and more algorithms 😉